Skip to main content

 Free Pregnancy/Prenatal Care Program

 No matter your income or immigration status, there is help.
-Learn about free temporary pregnancy healthcare coverage through a Medicaid program called “Presumptive Eligibility” (PE).
+Free temporary pregnancy care is available through a Medicaid program called “Presumptive Eligibility” (PE).
 PE gives provides short-term coverage while your application for full Medicaid benefits is being considered.

 Income Based Pregnancy/Prenatal Care Programs